FreeNit/Budgety/README.md

 # Budgety - 18.03.2019
-# - Added a new item to budget controller
+# - Adding a New Item to the UI